By Josh Woods ~

 I’ve been working on academic research on disc golf for two years.
 I just received word that my first peer-reviewed journal article on disc golf will be published early next year in the International Journal of Sport Communication.

 The title is, “Using Social Media to Estimate the Size and Demographic Characteristics of Hard-to-Reach Sports Communities: The Case of Disc Golf.”
+[It’s now available here.]

 A big thanks goes to my friends, family and disc golf buddies who have encouraged me to keep working on Parked and related research projects.